 Grind your beans on the coarsest setting available on your burr grinder.
 If you have a hand-powered grinder you’ll get this level of grind automatically.
 You’ll want your ground beans to have a lot of surface area to help steep the brew and make it as flavorful as possible, so keep it rough.

-Put your grounds in your mason jar, then add a liter and a half of filtered water.
+First, put your grounds in your pitcher or mason jar, then add a liter and a half of filtered water.
 If you’re using fluid cups, measure out just over 6 cups of water.
 Pour it over your beans in a circular motion to ensure they’re all saturated and keep pouring until you’ve used all the water.

 Cover your bowl with a towel and let it sit for 24 hours.